pg-spot-ops/pg-spot-operator/docs/README_common_issues.md

 ## Enabling all AWS regions

-By default some AWS regions of interest might not be enabled, thus causing errors on launching (`--check-price` uses publicly available data).
+By default some AWS regions of interest might not be enabled, thus causing errors on launching (`--check-price=yes` uses publicly available data).

 Listing not activated regions on the CLI: